-Snow falls on mountain passes and ski resorts, breaks record and closes schools in Spokane
+Snow falls on mountain passes and ski resorts, breaks record and closes Spokane schools

 To those in Eastern Washington looking incredulously back and forth from your window to your calendar: Yes, it’s Oct.
 9. And yes, that’s snow on the ground.

-An upper-level, low-pressure system moved through the greater Puget Sound region on Tuesday and made its way over the mountains, bringing 11 inches of snow to Stevens Pass, almost 4 inches to Snoqualmie Pass and 6 inches to Mount Baker.
-It then moved east and caused a record-breaking early snowfall, according to the National Weather Service in Seattle.
+An upper-level, low-pressure system moved through the greater Puget Sound region on Tuesday and made its way over the mountains, bringing 11 inches of snow to Stevens Pass, almost 4 inches to Snoqualmie Pass and 6 inches to Mount Baker, according to the National Weather Service in Seattle.

-The 3.3 inches of snow recorded at Spokane International Airport broke the daily record previously set in 1981, according to the weather service in Spokane.
+It then moved east and caused a record-breaking early snowfall, according to the weather service.
+The 3.3 inches of snow at Spokane International Airport broke the daily record previously set in 1981, according to the weather service’s Spokane office.

 The snow also caused leaf-laden branches to snap, downing power lines and leaving more than 60,000 people without electricity, The Spokesman-Review reported.